 Cruising along the paved trail as I slowly climb in elevation, whisking past the Ponderosa Pines of Coconino County.
 Others are out here as well on their rented electric bikes.
 I prefer the challenge of an all natural, pedal powered journey.
 I soon arrive to the South Rim, and am surprised that this trail lets you enter the National Park without having to pay any kind of entrance fee.
 I suppose it is one’s reward for not driving a vehicle.
 I rest and rehydrate for a few minutes, trying to decide which route to go on next….

-I decide to ride West past the hotels, villages and cabins along the South Rim, heading towards the road that can take one to Hermit’s Rest.
+I decide to ride West past the hotels, villages and cabins along the South Rim, heading towards the road that can take one to Hermit’s Head.
 To my delight I find that the road is closed to vehicular traffic, so bikes have free reign.

 The sun is really beating down now, but I am determined to try and make it the 13 miles to the end of the road.
 The views of the Grand Canyon never disappoint, but seeing them from a bike is a wholly new experience.

-Eventually I make it to the end of the road and the start of the hiking trail called Hermit’s Rest.
+Eventually I make it to the end of the road and the start of the hiking trail called Hermit’s Head.
 One day I may take the hike down into the canyon itself, but not today.
 My water is getting dangerously low.
 I refuel with some snacks I have, take some photo’s to try and show the scale of this place from a new perspective, then slowly start on the long journey back.